 Men are affected most often, but actinomycosis occasionally develops in women who use an intrauterine device (IUD).

 Actinomycosis has several forms.
-All cause abscesses.
+All cause abscesses, scar tissue, and fistulas.

 Actinomyces bacteria infect the intestine, usually the area near the appendix, and the lining of the abdominal cavity (peritoneum).

 Chronic abdominal pain, fever, vomiting, diarrhea or constipation, and severe weight loss are common symptoms.
 Fistulas may form from the interior of the abdomen to the skin above it and between the intestine and other organs.

 The bacteria spread to the uterus, usually from an IUD that has been in place for years.
 Abscesses and scar tissue may form in the fallopian tubes, ovaries, and nearby organs such as the bladder and ureters.
 Fistulas may form between these organs.

 Symptoms include chronic abdominal or pelvic pain, fever, weight loss, and vaginal bleeding and discharge.

 Usually, small, hard, sometimes painful swellings develop in the mouth and on the face, neck, or skin below the jaw (lumpy jaw).
 These swellings may soften and discharge pus that contains small, round, yellowish granules.